 Yes.
 You can use graphic design resume templates such as those offered via the ResumeNerd resume builder to create your resume.
 As a graphic design job requires design skills, however, it can be useful to alter these templates slightly to show your design skills in action while maintaining the proper formatting that a template provides.

 While graphic design is a creative industry, many large companies hiring graphic designers use an ATS to help filter job applications.
 This means that readability should still be your main concern.
 As such traditional resume formats remain the best option.
-For more information on resume formats, consider the ResumeNerd format guide.
+On the other hand, if you are applying to more creative roles or startups, consider using a a resume website to showcase your work in a dynamic and modern way.
+Also, for more information on resume formats, don't miss our ResumeNerd format guide.